southpeter77/rightHere/README.md

 3. Picture
     1. Can update place, Post, profile picture
 4. Relationship
-    1. Can create a relationship with other users
+    1. Can create a relationship with other users (friend)
-    2. only connected users can comment on their Post
+    2. only connected users can message to each others